gabrielchuv/SE7/Portfolio/SprintsAndProjectManagement.md

 -Developer: he contributed to the frontend and hosted our application on AWS to share it with users.

+## Rationale behind MVP

 ## Documentation of Sprints

-### Sprint 0: Working on dependencies
-- Timeline: 29/03 - 02/03
-- Goal: finish off dependencies and get used to the scrum methodology and Jira
-- Tasks completed:
-  - Landing page high fidelity design
-  - Main page high fidelity design
-  - Statistics page high fidelity design
-  - Food item entity structure
-  - Food item search

-#### What was accomplished in sprint 0
-This sprint was used as a starting point or the team to get used to the Scrum methodology.
-We defined the dependencies that needed to be completed before being able to start building the application, tracked them with the help of Jira and finished them by the end of the week.
-The dependencies mainly had to do with increasing the fidelity of our previous wireframes in order to clarify and speed up the development in subsequent sprints.
-The basic backend's infrastructure was also put in place....
-ALEX FINISH THIS

-#### Sprint 1:
-- Timeline: 05/04 - 11/04
-- Goal: Create the MVP's frontend
-- User stories completed:
-   - As a user I want to search for a food item
-   - As a user I want to navigate to the stats page from the main page
+### High-level overview

-- Criteria: we used 3 criteria to decide what to include in our first iteration of the MVP.
+Criteria: we used 3 criteria to decide what to include in our first iteration of the MVP.
   1. The lean methodology which promotes the identification and testing of the riskiest assumptions.
   2. A risk/difficulty assessment to focus our efforts on high risk assumptions that are relatively easy to test.
-  3. Data from our user survey to focus on the assumption that is most likely to be true.
+  3. Data from our user survey to focus our efforts on the assumption that is most likely to be true according to potential users.

 We ranked our assumptions by order of risk and framed them as testable hypotheses.
 We selected the "problem" and "target segment" assumptions from our Lean Canvas (insert link) because they are the ones that can "make or break" our project.
 Moreover, we did not select the first (riskiest) assumption because it is dependent on the other ones and, hence, more difficult to test from the start.
 From the remaining assumptions, we chose number 2 because, according to our surveys, 33% of surveyees cared about food wastage due to the money associated with it.
 This was the largest group.